bitcoinvietnam/btm.bitcoinvn.io/_docs/faq/what-is-a-bitcoin-atm.md

 order: 1
 ---

-BitcoinVN Bitcoin ATM (BTM) is a terminal that allows you to buy or sell 20+ cryptocurrencies, including Bitcoin, for Vietnam Dong cash.
+The BitcoinVN Bitcoin ATMs (BTM) are automated teller machines.
+It's a terminal that allows you to buy bitcoin with Vietnamese Dong (VND) cash or sell your Bitcoin to recieve VND.

+We currently do not offer other coins, but this feature is in development.
+Stay tuned!